bmesbuildteamucla/bmesbuildteamucla.github.io/winter-break/problem-set-2/README.md

 Do each problem in a separate TinkerCAD circuit.
 When you finish,  email [bmes.build.team@gmail.com](mailto:bmes.build.team@gmail.com) with the TinkerCAD share link (found at the top right of the page) for each problem.
 Please make your circuits organized enough so we can see the connections.

+> If the share button does not show up on the TinkerCAD circuit page, go back to the TinkerCAD circuits dashboard and click on the gear next to the particular circuit.
+Select properties and change the privacy setting to public.
+After saving those changes, go back to the dashboard and click on that circuit.
+Under the image and above the green strip should be a share link.

 * *Hint for all problems: If you are using an if statement to detect button presses, you can add this segment of code at the end of your conditional statement to prevent button double presses:*

 	```c++